Distributed Processing mode

 Avoid local processing

-As a fallback, processing can be performed locally if either the action can not be distributed, a Satellite can not be assigned within a timeframe or if no Dispatcher is available.
+As a fallback, processing might happen locally (on the Client or on Dispatcher if run in hotfolder mode) if an action cannot be distributed, a Satellite cannot be assigned within a timeframe or if no Dispatcher is available.

-This type of local processing might be not desired for several reasons.
+Local processing might not be desired for several reasons.

 Example for Client: